AdobeDocs/workfront.en/help/product-announcements/product-releases/22.1-release-activity/22-1-release-overview.md

 # 22.1 Release overview

 This page provides information about functionality that is included in the 22.1 release.
-All features are available in `the new Adobe Workfront experience`.
-Some features are also available in `Adobe Workfront Classic`; however, [Workfront Classic will be discontinued in March 2022](https://one.workfront.com/s/new-workfront-experience), followed shortly by the end-of-life date for Workfront Classic in July 2022.
+All features are available in the new Adobe Workfront experience.
+Some features are also available in Adobe Workfront Classic; however, [Workfront Classic will be discontinued in March 2022](https://one.workfront.com/s/new-workfront-experience), followed shortly by the end-of-life date for Workfront Classic in July 2022.

 <!--
 to help you unlock productivity and collaboration.